hellosteadman/plodo/README.md

 Because the tool was initially designed to deploy a Django app, my config uses an equivalent of `manage.py shell` to access the Django shell, so I can interact with models with one command, without ever needing to know the IP address of a server.

+### `plodo logs`

+This allows for the viewing or following of log files from a given group, or number of groups.

+#### Arguments

+Specify each group by name.
+The command runs `journalctl` (optionally with `-f`) on the necessary droplets, and pipes the output to the local console.

+#### Options

+- `-t`, `--tail`: Tail (or follow) the logs, otherwise the last 100 lines will be printed.

 ## Known issues

 - `plodo scale` has an issue where it incorrectly calculates the number of droplets it needs to create, when scaling to 1.

+- `plodo logs` is very primitive and doesn't exit cleanly.
+It just instantiates _n_ threads, where _n_ is the number of servers in each group, so it can simultaneously SSH into each server and pipe the output to the local console.
+This is not sustainable, but was hacked together quickly because I needed to see some logs and I was too cheap to increase my Papertrail storage.

 ## Support